Alfresco/docs-alfresco/process-automation/latest/admin/architecture.md

 ### Notification

-The tables used for querying application data are also be used to setup [GraphQL](https://graphql.org/learn/){target="_blank"} against in order to query specific events and use web sockets with.
+The tables used for querying application data are also be used to set up [GraphQL](https://graphql.org/learn/){:target="_blank"} against in order to query specific events and use web sockets with.

 ## Process storage service